-If you have formed a roommate group, the entire group will be signed up at the same time.
+If you have formed a roommate pair or group, the entire group will be signed up at the same time.
 The group takes on the best selection time given to everyone within the group and all efforts are made to keep available space for roommate groups to stay together.
-If you sign up as an individual, a student can select a space in a partially occupied room, or a fully vacant room; a roommate will be assigned at a later date.
+If you sign up as an individual, a student can select a space in a partially occupied room or a fully vacant room; a roommate will be assigned at a later date.

 Students who do not participate in roommate matching will still receive an invitation to choose a space in the available residence halls.
 Students in RLCs may be able to choose a space in their chosen RLC, while space remains available.
 Otherwise, students will be able to choose a space in the General Room Selection process.